VictorMello1993/NLW-2/README.md

 ![](/public/images/proffyDesktop3.gif)

 ## Improvements to build
-- [x] Add remove schedule item button
+- [x] Add a remove schedule item button
 - [ ] Add a new page displaying a success message after registering the proffy
 - [ ] Add dark theme
 - [ ] Find the potential bugs and fix them